 When you travel to Namibia, you are leaving for a country in the southwest corner of Africa, which in many ways is something quite special.
 The country has two impressive deserts - the Namibian desert near the country's Atlantic coast and the famous Kalahari Desert to the east.
 In addition, you will find vast natural resources such as diamonds, copper, silver and gold.
-Here, mining is very big, and you therefore understand, why the country have been so exposed to overseas interests and invasions for many years.

 In Namibia there are good opportunities to combine natural and cultural experiences on the journey.
 You can for example visit the Himba and San tribes and discover how these tribes still live more or less exactly as they have lived for thousands of years.
 And yes, this is also the country where you can experience the African savannahs wildlife up close.
 Especially Etosha National Park is a great place to see lions, elephants, rhinos, hippos, hyenas, jackals, wild boars, gazelles and more.
 But the subtropical Waterberg Plateau Park is a good place to spot white rhino, the African buffalo, giraffes, antelopes, cheetahs and leopards.
 Yes, Namibia is full of amazing wildlife observation, and a trip here almost certainly means that you will get a few unforgettable 'kodak moments'.

 Safari in Namibia